atomicsingh/git-playbook/11-onboarding/README.md

 ### Development Workflow

-1. Create a feature branch: `git checkout -b feature/amazing-feature`
+1. Create a feature branch: `git checkout -b feature/amazing-feature dev`
 2. Make your changes
 3. Run tests: `npm test`
 4. Commit your changes: `git commit -m 'feat: add amazing feature'`
 5. Push to the branch: `git push origin feature/amazing-feature`
-6. Open a Pull Request
+6. Open a Pull Request to `dev`

 ### Git Workflow

-We use [GitHub Flow](link-to-workflow-doc) for our development process.
+We use a workflow where all feature and fix branches are created from `dev`, merged into `dev`, and then `dev` is merged into `main` for production releases.

 ## 🤝 Contributing